314-grp-301/314-grp-301.github.io/README.md

   </tr>
 </table>

+This is evidence of a recent commit for Checkpoint 2.
+Committed 1825 on 20240311.

 ## Problem Statement
 - In today's fast-paced world, companies have responded to the demand for real-time weather information, crucial for planning daily activities, by crowdsourcing data from numerous weather stations, which can result in varying accuracy depending on the user's location.